 You could camp in a tent this winter.
 If you love the snow and embrace a challenge, then bundle up and hunker down in the peaceful woods without the summer crowds.
-But let’s face it — a tent is going to be cold.
+But let’s face it — winter camping is going to be cold.
 Not everyone is into that.

 Getting off the frozen ground can make a big difference.
-And there are a variety of options that allow you to get outside, sleep elevated, and enjoy camping in the colder months.
+And there are a variety of options that allow you to get outside, sleep elevated, and enjoy winter camping.
 (OK, a vintage trailer doesn’t really count as being outside.
 But we want to give you options!)

 Winter Camping Options That Keep the Season Going Year-Round